bbchallenge/bbchallenge-proofs/README.md

 ## PDFs

 This repository stores latex sources of the proofs only.
-Compiled proofs are available at http://docs.bbchallenge.org/bbchallenge-proofs
+The corresponding compiled PDFs are available at http://docs.bbchallenge.org/bbchallenge-proofs.